 The term project constitutes 30% of your final course grade.
-Its successful completion is can be considered a prerequisite to passing the course in the sense that it will be impossible for most students to pass the course without submitting and passing every step of the term project.
+Its successful completion should be considered a mandatory prerequisite to passing the course in the sense that it will be nearly impossible for most students to pass the course without submitting and passing every step of the term project.

 There are two submission stages to the project.
 Each stage has its own separate due date and dropbox.
-There is also an intermediate step that involves a tutor at the Writing Center and revision process.
-The due date for Stage 1 is before Saturday, Feb.
-23 by 12:00 am MST.
-The due date for the final version of Stage 2 is before Saturday, Mar.
-30 by 12:00 am MST.
+The due date for Stage 1 is before Tuesday, Feb.
+25 by 11:59 pm MST.
+The due date for the final version of Stage 2 is before Friday, April.
+10 by 11:59 pm MST.
+(These dates are subject to change with sufficient, advanced notice.)